mconstantine/fa-2023/README.md

 - `npx tsc` to compile

 > Don't build anything, you'd just waste precious memory.
 Docker will build for deploy when needed, from outside the container.

+You will need an environment file, and you should keep it inside the container, as you'll probably have the production environment outside.
+You can use the schema at `backend/src/env.ts` as a reference. `VITE_API_URL` should point to `localhost`.

 ### Development